A Data-driven, Falsification-based Model of Human Driver Behavior: Mathematical Preliminaries

 The falsification problem can be thought of as dual to that of parameter synthesis.
 The objective of this problem is to find an input signal which results in the violation of a given specification.
 In \cite{jin2015}, this is formulated as an optimization problem on $\rho(\phi,x(t))$ over input signals $u(t)$:

-A negative $\rho^\star$, which is the solution to this program, indicates a specification violation and the pair $(x(t),u(t))$ is referred to as a counterexample.
-In general, the falsification problem is undecidable, and the \textsc{Breach} toolbox may not find a counterexample even if one exists; this feature is reflected in the general non-linear structure of the optimization program.
+A negative $\rho^\star$ indicates a specification violation and the pair $(x(t),u(t))$ is referred to as a counterexample.
+In general, the falsification problem is undecidable, and the \textsc{Breach} toolbox may not find a counterexample even if one exists.